-The merger agreement provides that neither Starwood nor Marriott will be required to make any divestitures or agree to any restrictions required by regulatory authorities if such action would reasonably be expected to cause greater than \$700 million in lost value to Starwood and its subsidiaries, taken as a whole, and Marriott and its subsidiaries, taken as a whole, after taking into account the proceeds received, or reasonably expected to be received, by Starwood and its subsidiaries and Marriott and its subsidiaries in connection with any such divestiture or other disposition.
+The merger agreement provides that neither Starwood nor Marriott will be required to make any divestitures or agree to any restrictions required by regulatory authorities if such action would reasonably be expected to cause greater than \$700 million in lost value to Starwood and its subsidiaries, taken as a whole, after taking into account the proceeds received, or reasonably expected to be received, by Starwood and its subsidiaries and Marriott and its subsidiaries in connection with any such divestiture or other disposition.
 For a description of certain of Starwood's and Marriott's specific obligations in the merger agreement related to regulatory clearances, see the section entitled "The Merger Agreement-Efforts to Complete the Combination Transactions" beginning on page 133.